aldojunior990/trip-plan-ia-api/Readme.md

 ```
  currentLocal - Your city.
- destinarion - City you want to visit.
+ destination - City you want to visit.
  countOfDays - Number of days you will spend in the city.
  travelDate - Date of your trip.
 ```